Ranjith-singh/HealthSphere/readme.txt

             errorHandler :
-                handles errors occurs in the fields of the requestBody when compared with patientRequestDto mapper from dto to patient model is created
+                handles errors occurs in the fields of the requestBody when compared with patientRequestDto mapper from dto to patient model is created EmailAlreadyExistsCheck :
+                throw Exception EmailAlreadyExists and handle it
+                add boolean function in repo that return value based on if email Exists